kdebisschop/rundeck-rancher-node-plugin/README.md

 Note:

-Note that Rancher uses container ID to to construct the URL used to make API requests.
+Note that Rancher uses container ID to construct the URL used to make API requests.
 When services are upgraded, new containers are created so the API urls used in the node operations cannot work anymore.
 The container does not exist, so the URL will fail.
 As long nodes are defined by containers, there is probably no way to avoid this.